-Betty Sindelar, PhD, PT – Chair
+Betty Sindelar, PT, PhD – Chair

 Dr. Sindelar is Associate Professor, School of Physical Therapy, Ohio University, Athens, OH and Consultant, out-patient clinic, Castrop Center, Ohio University Therapy Associates.
 She has a BS in physical therapy, 1975, Washington University, St. Louis and a PhD in bioengineering, 2000, University of Washington, Seattle.
 Her research is in the area of examining the structure/function joint interactions using the TMJ and an animal model for degenerative joint disease.
 She is also assessing the effects of long-term control of periodontal disease with a new treatment technique on inflammatory markers and disease outcomes.

-Daniel Deutscher, PT, PhD – Vice Chair
+Jon Weinberg, PT, PhD – Fundraising Chair

 Jon graduated from Physiotherapy school in London in 1994.
 He is a member of the teaching faculty of the McKenzie Institute and a full time clinician in North Carolina where he resides and both owns and operates a McKenzie certified company.
 Jon has co authored several articles regarding the technique.